 During senior seminar, each candidate will complete an electronic portfolio that in part completes the requirements for licensure.
-Many of the artifacts will already be completed by this point-some of the logs, the SSTL, and college supervisor observations.
-Others will be completed during senior seminar-resume and a reflection on growth through the semester.
+Many of the artifacts will already be completed by this point-some of the logs, the SSTL, and key assessments from prior coursework.
+Others will be completed during senior seminar-resume and short statements to frame each journal/log.
 Several parts of the portfolio require the candidate to log their experiences during student teaching, experiences related to technology, collaboration, and professional development.
-Portfolio requirements are detailed further on page 37.
+Portfolio requirements are detailed further on page 35.
 This assignment must receive a passing score for the candidate to proceed to licensure.